ahvuong/ahvuong.github.io/_projects/2022-kaimono.md

 date: 2022-12-12
 ---

-A smart shopping web application is created to enhance inventory and shopping list management.
+In collaboration with a 10-member Agile team, daily stand-ups, Github, and Trello boards were coordinated to oversee the development of a smart inventory management web application.
+Responsive user interfaces for inventory and shopping list features were crafted using HTML, CSS, and JavaScript, ensuring compatibility across desktop and mobile browsers.
+The implementation of CI/CD practices, along with automated front-end and back-end testing, facilitated seamless Node.js and database integration, resulting in a smart shopping web application that optimizes inventory and shopping list management.

 <!-- citation and icon code -->